Responding to persistently challenging behaviour

 - Positive behaviour support: early years from Autism Spectrum Australia

 - Positive behaviour support planning from The Challenging Behaviour Foundation, UK

 - Behaviour support plan toolkit: Why develop good quality plans?
 Health and Human Services, Victoria

-- Behaviour support plan, Department for Education, SA
+- Behaviour management and strategy, Department for Education, SA

 - Supporting children to regulate their own behaviour, Quality Area 5, ACECQA

 - Self-regulation: a foundation for wellbeing and involved learning, Early Childhood Resource Hub